AliElSaleh/RiftBuild/Tests/Feature Set/README.md

    `clean_all` left dependency Build outputs behind.
 Fixed by making the path arena-backed (StringArena) in Program.c; `clean_all` on the diamond test now removes every Build output.
+4. (FIXED) `IntermediateDirectory X/.` flat-object mode was honored when compiling (Internal_DoCompile dropped the source's relative path) but not when linking/archiving (Internal_AppendObjSourceFiles still built `Intermediate/./sub/file.c.o`), so any flat-mode build with sources in subdirectories failed at link with "no such file or directory".
+Fixed by mirroring the compile-side flattening rules in Internal_AppendObjSourceFiles.
+   Test 50 covers it.